Ask Experts Questions for FREE Help!

 Jul 7, 2009, 04:43 AM

-most t stats have a 5 minute time delay in them if they are energy savers. this means once it calls for cooling it may take up to five minutes for the ac to kick on. bypassing the tstat will make them come on immediatly.
+Most t stats have a 5 minute time delay in them if they are energy savers.
+This means once it calls for cooling it may take up to five minutes for the ac to kick on.
+Bypassing the tstat will make them come on immediately.